David-Vandensteen/remote-midi/README.md

 # remote-midi

-Send a MIDI message through a TCP protocol from a NodeJS application to a remote MIDI interface connected to another computer.
+Remote-MIDI is a library that allows you to send MIDI messages between different computers through a TCP connection.
+It can be used in both unidirectional and bidirectional communication scenarios.

 ## Unidirectional

+In a unidirectional scenario, the slave computer sends MIDI messages to the master computer, which then forwards them to a MIDI out device connected to it.
+The process is represented in the following diagram:

     +----------------+     +----------------+     +----------------+
     | SLAVE COMPUTER |---->| MIDI MESSAGE   |---->| TCP            |